hyeong0113/ExpenseClaims/README.md

 - Postman
 - Microsoft Azure

-## Updated
+## Note
+2021.03.18
-2021.03.18 All functions done.
+- All functions done except for Register.
 Need to modify UI
+- If you want to test this project, you need to register user manually via mvc webapp